“One great question underlies our experience,

 *Innumerable names – God, Love, Nature, etc. – may be used to signify that Source or any of its infinite aspects.
 Or as in the Jewish tradition it may be acknowledged that no name can denominate “That” which is beyond conception or expression – since naming limits the illimitable and ineffable Infinite Reality.

-When I was growing up in 20th century America – like millions of others – I greatly enjoyed popular New York musical theater songs.
-Many of my favorite lyrics were composed by Master lyricist/librettist Oscar Hammerstein II, usually in collaboration with great musical talents like Richard Rodgers with whom he wrote Oklahoma!, Carousel, South Pacific, The King and I, and The Sound of Music.
+While growing up in 20th century America – like millions of others – I greatly enjoyed popular New York musical theater songs.
+Many of my favorite lyrics were composed by Master lyricist/librettist Oscar Hammerstein II, mostly in collaboration with great musical talents like Richard Rodgers with whom he wrote Oklahoma!, Carousel, South Pacific, The King and I, and The Sound of Music.

-Until midlife I believed that the song was only about romantic love.
-But after spiritual awakening I began to realize that Oscar Hammerstein’s lyrics often esoterically encompassed mystical perspectives.
-And I began referring to him as “Sri Oscar Hammerstein”.
+Until midlife I understood Hammerstein’s lyrics to encompass only worldly subjects, like romantic love.
+But, after spiritually awakening, I began to realize that Hammerstein’s lyrics often esoterically encompassed mystical perspectives.
+And I started referring to him as “Sri Oscar Hammerstein”.

-And to confirm that realization, with poetic license I pluralized Hammerstein’s lyric questions and answer:
+So with poetic license I pluralized Hammerstein’s lyric questions and edited his answer to suggest our true Earth-life purpose:

 A. Why were we born?
 To love THEE!

-Today I have shared the foregoing apt quotations and essay/poem to help us consider the purpose of life question.
-In my experience reflection on life’s purpose, if any, helps us gradually realize that we are not who or what we were taught or ‘labeled’ to be, by society or by our mistaken mental reification of projected-perceptions.
+Thus I’ve learned that reflecting on life’s purpose, can help us gradually realize that we are not who or what we were taught or ‘labeled’ to be by society, or by our mistaken mental reification of our projected-perceptions:

-We are not merely our mortal bodies – their genders, features, colors, religions, beliefs, emotions, habits or stories; we are not the ‘voices in our heads’.
-We are non-dual immortal spirit experiencing fleeting earth lives from infinite perspectives in transitory physical vehicles.
+That we are not merely our mortal bodies – their genders, features, colors, religions, beliefs, emotions, habits or stories, or the ‘voices in our heads’.
+We are non-dual immortal spirit experiencing fleeting Earth lives from infinite perspectives in transitory physical vehicles.
 But ultimately ‘under the hood’ we’re all the same Cosmic Consciousness.
+We are all Eternal LOVE.

-By realizing and actualizing our common spiritual identity, may we help transform and transcend this world of suffering.
+May we help transform and transcend this world of suffering,